-Everyone knows that Japanese foods are popular and known here in Brazil.
-It is not difficult to find a Japanese restaurant and its fish menus.
-But it is interesting to think that this was not always the case.
-Therefore, we think about the initial divergences of Japanese cuisine in Brazil shortly after the japanese immigration.
+Everyone knows that Japanese food is popular and well-known here in Brazil.
+It's not hard to find a Japanese restaurant and its menus of fish.
+But it's interesting to think that it hasn't always been this way.
+So, we think about the initial divergences of Japanese cuisine in Brazil right after the 日本の移民.

 After all, the Japanese are a people who value their culture.
-We can prove this by the fact that they make immigration difficult in order to preserve the culture.
+We can confirm this by the fact that they make immigration difficult in order to preserve their culture.
 Of course, this is related to several historical facts.
 I advise you to read about the Edo period.

 But anyway, the focus of the article is to tell a little about the history of Japanese food here in Brazil.
 Yes, let's just focus on the food factor for now.
 After all, Japanese immigration is a historical fact explained in another post here on the site.
 So let's get down to business.